Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Best time to visit Prague

 There’s no right answer.
 I already visited Prague summertime and wintertime.
 Since I don’t really like cold temperatures, I’d suggest you to go between April and September.
-But a visit to Prague in winter has its charm, actually you can have a great time if you spend Christmas in Prague.
+But read the following article, you’ll realize a visit to Prague in winter has its charm.
+You can also have a great time if you spend Christmas in Prague.

 Prague travel tips